Using Archival Collections

 The description of the collection is generally broken up into "series," or groupings of like items.
 The finding aid will usually be organized in an outline format below each series grouping.

-The Austin Seminary Archives include correspondence, photographs, diaries, printed material, audio and video material, and other documentation of APTS and the Presbyterian Church in the Southwest.
+The Austin Seminary Archives include correspondence, photographs, diaries, printed material, audio and video material, and other documentation of Austin Seminary and the Presbyterian church in the Southwest.

 The Archives has many collections, only some of which have completed inventories available online.
-As we complete new inventories, we will be adding them to our website to enhance access to the collections.
 If you have any questions about using the archives in person, or if you would like to ask a reference question via email, please contact the archivist.

 Many researchers are interested in researching the history of their congregation.
 We have created an index of congregational materials throughout our collections, arranged by state, city, and church.
 You can view the index here.
 Inventories for collections referenced in the index are available on our collections page.